onap/doc/docs/release/index.rst

 ONAP Maturity Testing Notes
 ===========================
-For the Guilin release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.
+For the Honolulu release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.

-In Guilin the Integration team focussed in
+In Honolulu the Integration team focussed in

 - Automating ONAP Testing to improve the overall quality
 - Adding security and E2E tests
-- Integrated new ONAP Python SDK in E2E testing

 More details in :ref:`ONAP Integration Project<onap-integration:master_index>`